Menu

 This relatively narrow strip of land, formerly Basler’s Farm, a dairy farm, was acquired by the Town of Kingston in 1970.

 Please bear in mind that Native American cultures often favor oral histories to written ones.
 Much of what’s recorded about the history of the South Shore is from the perspective of European settlers.
 It’s not the whole story.
-To learn more about our local tribes, we encourage you to interact with their members.
-You can learn more about the Mashpee Wampanoag tribe, and the Herring Pond Wampanoag on their websites.
+To learn more about local Native American tribes, we encourage you to interact with their members.
+The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 Trail Description

-The trail begins to the right of the property sign.
+The 0.62-mile trail begins to the right of the property sign.
 It heads downhill, through a thicket, and along some wetlands before turning into the woods.
 If you look off to the right before you get to the woods, you can catch occasional glimpses of Foundry Pond through the trees.
 Next, a wide flat trail leads to a footbridge that crosses Smelt Brook.
 Go straight after the bridge to explore an open field, or continue to the left on the trail, through more woods, with additional views of the brook.
 Most of the trail is relatively flat, but there are sections with a moderate slope.
 Eventually the trail opens up into a larger hilltop field.
-Numerous spur trails here lead to private property.
+Numerous spur trails and a short loop lead to private property.
 There is also a 20′ wide access easement that connects with Leland Road.

 Habitats and Wildlife